Showing posts with label education and development. Show all posts

 The Measurement Services Division will release the Exam Results for Grade 10 to the GES and Grade 11 selectors, usually on the first week of December every year.

-This is Stage 1 of the 2023 Grade 11 selection.
+This is Stage 1 of the 2024 Grade 11 selection.

-From past experience, the actual selection can take two weeks - we mentioned in this article.
+From past experience, the actual selection can take two weeks - as we mentioned in this article.
 This is Stage 2 of Selection where the selectors meet in Port Moresby and finalise the Grade 11 Lists.

 By stage 2, your principals and provincial education officers should have the name list of their respective schools.

-Last year's selections (2021 Grade 11 Selection List) came out on the 23rd of December 2021.
+Last year's selections (2023 Grade 11 Selection List) came out on the 19th of December 2022.
 There was a delay of 1 week.

 The General Education Services and ICT Divisions normally make the Grade 11 selection list available in PDF according to the Regions and Schools.